dggtn9/todo-list/README.md

-# todo-list
+# Todo-list
-Repositorio para aprender REACT
+REACT repository for learning